erfan-mahdavi/AI-Course-project1/README.md

 ## Notes

 * The DP-based heuristics used in A* are "perfect" because they calculate the true optimal future value, ensuring A* finds the optimal path with potentially fewer state expansions than with less accurate heuristics.
-* The alternative commented-out heuristics provide examples of other possible approaches, though they might not be admissible or as effective.
+* The alternative commented-out heuristics provide examples of other possible approaches, though they might not be as effective especially the phase 2 heuristic.

 ---